ybelattaf/getdata-013/CodeBook.md

 4. A transformation is done on column names in order to make them more understandable.
 We used the gsub function for that prurpose.

-5. The target tidy data set (average of each measurement for eache subject and each activity) set has been computed using the aggregate function.
+5. The target tidy data set (average of each measurement for each subject and each activity) is computed using the aggregate function.